DaQue/FileViewer/README.md

 New UI Details
 - Toolbar: Quick access to Open, Recent files, Theme, Line Numbers, and Clear.
+- Theme Editor: Open from the toolbar ("🎛 Theme").
+Adjust accent color, spacing scale, and corner radius.
+- Follow System: Toggle near the theme selector; manual theme change disables follow-system.
 - Search Bar: Appears for text; supports Enter/Shift+Enter and Prev/Next with match counts.
 - Status Bars: Path + size with Copy Path and Open Folder, plus contextual info (image dimensions/zoom or text lines/zoom).
 - Keyboard: See shortcuts below; mouse wheel with Ctrl zooms text/images.

+Theming
+- Follows system light/dark by default and updates live.
+- Override by picking a theme from the combo or toggling dark mode (disables follow-system until re-enabled).
+- Open the Theme Editor from the toolbar to tweak accent color, spacing scale, and corner radius.

 Screenshots
 - Toolbar and theming: